kvesteri/wtforms-alchemy/docs/index.rst

 Using WTForms-Alchemy with SQLAlchemy-Defaults
 ----------------------------------------------

-WTForms-Alchemy works wonderfully with SQLAlchemy-Defaults.
+WTForms-Alchemy works wonderfully with `SQLAlchemy-Defaults`_.
 When using SQLAlchemy-Defaults with WTForms-Alchemy you can define your models and model forms with much more robust syntax.
 For more information see SQLAlchemy-Defaults documentation.